percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 distributor to ensure that the HBH keying material is used with the correct endpoint.

-The media distributor **MUST** forward all messages received from either the endpoint or the key distributor to ensure proper communication between those two entities.
+The media distributor **MUST** forward all DTLS messages received from either the endpoint or the key distributor (via the "TunneledDTLS" message) to ensure proper communication between those two entities.

-When the media distributor detects an endpoint has disconnected, the media distributors **SHOULD** send a Endpoint Disconnect message with the association identifier assigned to the endpoint.
-The media distributor **SHOULD** use RTP and RTCP behavior to detect disconnected endpoints.
-The particulars of how RTCP is to be used to detect endpoint , such as timeout period, is not specified.
+When the media distributor detects an endpoint has disconnected, the media distributors **SHOULD** send an "EndpointDisconnect" message with the association identifier assigned to the endpoint.
+The media distributor **SHOULD** take a loss of all RTP and RTCP packets as an indicator that the endpoint has disconnected.
+The particulars of how RTP and RTCP are to be used to detect an endpoint disconnect, such as timeout period, is not specified.
 The media distributor **MAY** use additional indicators to determine when an endpoint has disconnected.

 ## Key Distributor Tunneling Procedures